 We maintain strong relationships with our grocery Neighbors.
 Our portfolio consists of 34 grocer companies across more than 55 unique banners.
 For the three months ended March 31, 2021, our grocery Neighbor retention rate was 92.2%, and for the year ended December 31, 2020, this rate was 97.1%.
 In addition, we actively monitor the performance of our grocery Neighbors to balance rent growth and their ability to generate profitability.
 On average, our grocery Neighbors who report sales to us exhibit a 2.1% health ratio as of March 31, 2021, which represents the amount of annual rent and expense recoveries paid by the Neighbor as a percentage of its annual gross sales.
-This health ratio compares favorably to the average grocer health ratio of 2.7%, according to JLL.
 Low grocer health ratios provide us with the knowledge to manage our rents effectively while seeking to ensure the financial stability of our grocery anchors.

 We believe our grocery anchors and our necessity-based inline Neighbors are essential businesses with greater stability and resiliency than other types of retail, as demonstrated by our strong absolute and relative performance throughout the COVID-19 pandemic.
-During the year ended December 31, 2020, our average annual sales per square foot of reporting grocers was \$609, an increase of 14.1% over the prior year for grocers who reported in both periods, which compares favorably to the 11% increase for all grocery sales in 2020, according to the U.S. Census Bureau.
+During the year ended December 31, 2020, our average annual sales per square foot of reporting grocers was \$609, an increase of 14.1% over the prior year for grocers who reported in both periods.

 We believe that we and our inline Neighbors have benefited from strong recurring foot traffic generated by our grocery anchors.
-We believe our omni-channel grocery-anchored shopping centers have benefited from a multitude of factors, including increasing demand for last-mile delivery, BOPIS, work-from-home, shop local, and changing consumer preferences away from regional malls and into local retail options, including open-air shopping centers.
+We believe our omni-channel grocery-anchored neighborhood shopping centers have benefited from a multitude of factors, including increasing demand for last-mile delivery, BOPIS, workfrom-home, shop local, and changing consumer preferences away from regional malls and into local retail options, including open-air shopping centers.
 On average, U.S. consumers visited grocery stores 1.6 times per week during 2019, according to The Food Marketing Institute.
-During 2020, our shopping centers averaged over 19,000 customer visits per week, according to Placer.ai.
-We believe that frequent foot traffic generated by our grocery anchors supports our inline spaces with consistent sales volume and enhances the ability of our inline Neighbors to pay rent.
+We believe that frequent foot traffic to our grocery anchors supports our inline spaces with consistent sales volume and enhances the ability of our inline Neighbors to pay rent.
 During the three months ended March 31, 2021 and year ended December 31, 2020, our comparable rent spreads for new inline leases were 12.4% and 10.9%, respectively.

-Differentiated National and Scaled Portfolio Anchored by Market Leading Grocers in Suburban Communities
+Scaled National Portfolio Anchored by Market-Leading Grocers in Suburban Communities